egrosdou01/blog.grosdouli.dev/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 authors: [egrosdou01]
 date: 2024-07-18
 description: A comprehensive step-by-step guide to installing Cilium CNI on a Rancher RKE2 cluster.
-tags: [cilium,rke2,open-source,kubernetes,gitops,devops,"2024"]
+tags: [cilium,rke2,open-source,kubernetes,gitops,devops]
 ---

 ## Introduction

-After spending some time working with the on-prem [RKE2](https://docs.rke2.io/) lab setup, I came to notice a couple of issues while forming in an automated fashion the [Cilium cluster mesh](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/) between on-prem clusters.
+Working with on-prem [RKE2](https://docs.rke2.io/) clusters, I noticed many issues in forming a [Cilium cluster mesh](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/) between clusters in an automated way.

-In today's post, we will go through the step-by-step process of forming a **Cilium Cluster Mesh** and explain any issues that might have arisen by following the **GitOps** approach.
-The cilium CLI will not be required.
-The deployment will be performed primarily via `Helm` and `kubectl`.
+In this post, I will walk through a step-by-step process to get a Cilium cluster mesh up and running.
+We will cover the problems I ran into along the way.
+The goal is to follow a GitOps-friendly approach, with no need for the Cilium CLI.
+We will use `Helm` and `kubectl` for the setup.
 <!--truncate-->

-Additionally, we will use the [shared CA](https://docs.cilium.io/en/v1.15/network/clustermesh/clustermesh/#shared-certificate-authority) (Certificate Authority) approach as this is a convenient way to form a cluster mesh in an automated fashion and also the best practise for the Hubble Relay setup.
-The approach will enable **mTLS** across clusters.
+Additionally, we will use the [shared CA](https://docs.cilium.io/en/v1.15/network/clustermesh/clustermesh/#shared-certificate-authority) (Certificate Authority) approach as this is a convenient way to form a cluster mesh and also the best practice for the Hubble Relay setup.
+The setup will enable **mTLS** across clusters.

 ## Lab Setup